zzhangjii/learning-library/oci-library/qloudable/NAT_Gateway/nat_gateway.md

 - Highly Scalable and Fully Managed: Instances on private subnets can initiate large numbers of connections to the public internet.
 Connections initiated from the internet are blocked.

-- Secure: Traffic through NAT gateways can be disabled with the click of a button.
+- Secure: Traffic through NAT gateways can be disabled with the Click of a button.
 Dedicated IP Addresses: Each NAT gateway is assigned a dedicated IP address that can be reliably added to security whitelists.